MosinAbazDev/Donr-App-React-Native/README.md

-# Donor – Charity Management App
+# Donr – Charity Management App

 Donor is a cross-platform mobile application developed using React Native.
 The app is designed to help organizations manage charity donations by keeping records of donors and the amounts they contribute.